Paul Manafort’s First Trial Is a Sideshow. The Next One Won’t Be.

 Back in May, T.S.
 Ellis, the veteran federal judge who is overseeing Paul Manafort’s first trial in Virginia, whipped the Fox News set into a frenzy when he seemed to berate prosecutors working for special counsel Robert Mueller.
 “Federal judge accuses Mueller’s team of lying” was the headline Donald Trump’s favorite network went with, and his allies and even the president ran with it, as though finally a member of the judiciary had the temerity to stand up to the rigged witch hunt.

-There was one problem: there was no such accusation from Ellis.
+There was one problem: There was no such accusation from Ellis.
 And the judge — who at best was playing hardball with the lawyers before him, as magistrates are wont to do — ruled for Mueller in the end, rejecting a pretrial challenge to the legality and propriety of the charges against Manafort, and the special counsel’s mandate itself.
 Fox News ended up appending a correction to its breathless report, owning up to erroneously putting words in Ellis’ mouth.

-Now that the federal trial for Trump’s former campaign chairman is well underway, lots of breathless, sensational headlines and tidbits are bound to emerge from Ellis’ Alexandria courtroom in the coming days and weeks.
+Now that the federal trial for Trump’s former campaign chairman is well underway, lots of breathless, sensational headlines and tidbits are bound to emerge from Ellis’s Alexandria courtroom in the coming days and weeks.
 And they have already: Tales of questionable offshore wire transfers and lavish spending on luxury menswear, ostrich-leather jackets, and high-end real estate and vehicles are already dominating print and cable-news reports, with little emphasis given to how Manafort’s charges relate, if at all, to the broader Russia investigation.
 Or why this first trial, a bellwether of sorts for other Mueller trials to come, matters at all.

 Because the Virginia indictment is largely about tax and bank fraud stemming from Manafort’s pre-2016 lobbying work for a Russia-friendly politician in Ukraine, Ellis has rightfully sought to limit any attempts to get jurors to draw improper inferences about presidential politics, the sitting president, or even the existence of a special counsel.
-BuzzFeed News’ Zoe Tillman reported Wednesday that even the word “oligarch,” in connection with well-to-do Ukrainians, would not be allowed in Ellis’ courtroom — a sign that the judge wants jurors to remain focused on the charges and the charges alone.
+Zoe Tillman of BuzzFeed News reported Wednesday that even the word “oligarch,” in connection with well-to-do Ukrainians, would not be allowed in Ellis’s courtroom — a sign that the judge wants jurors to remain focused on the charges and the charges alone.
 He may also want to impress on their minds that association with sleazy, wealthy foreign figures does not a federal fraudster make.

 “That’s not the American way,” Ellis warned prosecutors as they fought to introduce a truckload of evidence about Manafort’s profligate spending habits, which in their view reinforced their theory that he had something to hide from federal tax authorities.